View D. Humphries's Obituary on PostRegister.com and share memories

 |

-Lynn was born February 11, 1944, in Pocatello, ID, to Arden Lynn "Bud" Humphries and Agnes Gwen Brower Humphries.

-On December 24, 1973, he married Velma J. Millers in Pocatello, ID.
-Lynn and Velma made their home in Pocatello and later Idaho Falls, Idaho, where Lynn worked in management for INEL.
+He worked in Pocatello, Idaho at Electric Service, Western Equipment, and Garrett Freight Lines as a mechanic and diesel mechanic.
+He went on to work at INEL and retired from there.
+He just couldn't sit still for a minute, so his next adventure was to drive an 18-wheeler, one of his dreams.
+He drove for Doug Andrus for several years and then once again, retired.
+That didn't last long, still going as strong as ever, he went to work for H&R Block in Idaho Falls where he spent the next few years.
+He enjoyed helping people and when he left H&R Block, he went to work at Meals on Wheels and then the Tripa bus.
+Once again Lynn was on to another adventure as a Campground Host which kept him busy, just like he liked, for several summers.

+Lynn was always there to help anyone in need especially his boys and his sisters.

-Lynn is survived by his wife, Velma J. Humphries of Idaho Falls, ID; son, Alan, Robert, Gary and Dennis Humphries; and 8 grandchildren and 4 (soon to be 5) great grandchildren.
+Lynn is survived by his wife, Velma; his four boys, Alan, Robert, Gary and Dennis; and his two sisters, Sparky/Sandy (Jim) Jones and Van/VaeAnn (Carey) Byington.

-He was preceded in death by his parents, Bud and Gwen Humphries; sister, Diana Lee Evans; and by his in-laws, W.D.
-"Del" and Jean A. Miller.